Story . . .

 BUT . . . it has to be distinctive wine.
 Wine with full, rich flavor.
 Wine that makes food and friends better.
 Wine that brings dismay when you find the bottom.
 Wine that makes music in the glass, sings on the tongue to tell where it grew.
 Wine you can afford to drink.
 Wine made by Paradisos del Sol.

 Paradisos is the Spanish derivative of pairidaēza, Persian پردیس (pardis) for a “walled enclosure,” from pairi “around” + diz “form, shape.”
 It originally comes from Ancient Greek παράδεισος (paradeisos “Persian garden”).
 It is a word that goes back to 400 B.C. and refers to beautiful, irrigated gardens walled off from the desert.
 When I walk through a vineyard, I feel I am in a paradise.

-We are a small family-owned winery, using grapes primarily from our Vineyard del Sol here at our winery.
-We also use a few grapes from other small family vineyards in the Yakima Valley.
+We are a small family-owned winery, using grapes primarily from our organic pesticide-free Vineyard del Sol here at our winery.

 We are believers in letting the grapes become wine.
 We are Winegrowers not Winemakers.
 Our job is to eat grapes and imagine what wine they wish to be—then provide the best conditions for the transformation into great wine.
 Sometimes we use barrels, sometimes tanks.
 Most often a barrel is the cocoon where the juice transforms into a dry table wine.
 Sometimes the wines yearn to be sweet and luscious and a temperature-controlled tank is the cocoon.
 (But then Angelica is sweet, luscious, and barrel-fermented [it’s just complex]).